Bo Bice: Sugar Money Records, See The Light and 3: 2007–2013

 On September 13, Bice participated in "Share the Beat", a benefit for the Georgia Transplant Foundation and the James Redford Institute for Transplant Awareness.
 Bice sang two tracks on the Brothers of the Southland CD, a compilation spearheaded by The Marshall Tucker Band's George McCorkle who had died from cancer just days prior to the recording sessions.
 On December 2, Bice was invited to Washington to perform for President Bush.
 Throughout 2009, Bice continued touring to support See the Light.
 Bice did tour dates with Lynyrd Skynyrd.
 Bice was honored with the prestigious Lifetime Presidential Volunteer Service Award for volunteering more than 4,000 hours of his time for worthy causes, such as Habitat for Humanity, Katrina assistance, muscular dystrophy, organ transplants, two concert tours for the military troops in Iraq, Kuwait, and Afghanistan, Safe House, and many others.
 In addition to the hours for which he received recognition, he has donated instruments, music equipment, meaningful personal memorabilia, and some of his own paintings to be auctioned off for charities.

 Bice started 2010 with an acoustic tour to introduce some newly written songs that he was recording for his upcoming album.
 Bice's Sugar Money record label cooperated with Time Life for the album which was called 3, which was officially released on Saguaro Road Records on May 18, 2010.
 On October 12, 2010, Bice guest-starred on the syndicated game show Don't Forget the Lyrics! and won the $50,000 grand prize for his charity, MusiCares.
 Bice was the first celebrity contestant to win the grand prize by correctly singing the lyrics to all the songs in his round.

+Bice is contributing vocally to a PBS documentary on the Civil War and advocates for music tours to include performances at military installations in 2011, where he performed CSA folk song "We Are a Band of Brothers".

 In 2013, Bice sang "The Star-Spangled Banner" at the NASCAR Feed the Children 300 in Sparta, Kentucky.